 Though it might sound grisly, fire and death (including death by fire!) have been a core part of The Sims franchise ever since the first Sims game was released over 15 years ago.

 We noticed that sometimes, Sims were reacting in a lukewarm (pun intended) fashion to the raging infernos around them.
-On some occasions they wouldn’t even recognise a fire was going on near them and continue doing what they were doing before.
+On some occasions they wouldn’t even recognize a fire was going on near them and continue doing what they were doing before.
 This led to some unbelievable situations, like a Sim watching their favorite TV show, oblivious to the fact that their stove was on fire.
 (We’ve all sort of been there, right?)

-We’ve made improvements so that Sims realise that there’s a fire sooner.
+We’ve made improvements so that Sims realize that there’s a fire sooner.
 When one Sim discovers a fire, they’ll also alert the rest of the Sims in the house to the fire.
 This’ll give all the Sims a chance to escape the building in case the fire grows out of control.
 Once they reach safety, they’ll sigh in relief and play different animations depending on their traits.
 Most Sims will panic, but evil Sims will cackle, and Gloomy Sims will cry.
 Factoring in the traits of your unique Sim into our Reaction system is one of the ways we’re making Sims more believable than ever.

 Death is a part of every Sim’s story, and we weren’t totally satisfied with how Sims reacted to the grim occurrence when it did happen near them.
 Sims would often mourn for the fallen Sim, but the moment that ol’ Grimmy showed up to reap them, they’d be perfectly fine afterwards.
 This didn’t feel believable.
 We’ve made several improvements to how Sims react to death and its steward, the Grim Reaper.